Zlatan Ibrahimovic: AC Milan striker suffers calf injury

 - From the section European Football

-AC Milan striker Zlatan Ibrahimovic suffered a problem with his calf in training on Monday, the club have said.
+AC Milan striker Zlatan Ibrahimovic has a calf injury and will be examined again in 10 days, the club have said.

-Reports suggested the latest injury to the 39-year-old Swede could be career threatening but Milan told BBC Sport he will have tests on Tuesday.

-"We will know the entity of the problem [then]," said a statement.
+The Swede, 38, suffered the injury in training on Monday and reports claimed it could be career threatening.

+But, tests have confirmed the former Manchester United forward has injured his right calf, rather than his Achilles tendon.

+"The Achilles tendon is perfectly intact," Milan said.
+"An examination will be carried out in 10 days."

-Former Manchester United striker Ibrahimovic rejoined Milan on a six-month deal in December scoring four goals in 10 appearances.
+Ibrahimovic rejoined Milan on a six-month deal in December, scoring four goals in 10 appearances.

+He posted a picture on Instagram of him riding a motorbike with a team-mate on Tuesday.

-Meanwhile, the Italian government will decide on Thursday if and when the Serie A season can return to action.
+Meanwhile, the Italian government will decide on Thursday if and when the Serie A season can resume.

-Clubs were given permission to return to full group training from 19 May, while sides voted to restart the season on 13 June.
+Clubs were given permission to return to full group training from 19 May, while clubs voted to restart the season on 13 June.

 The Italian football federation has set 20 August as the deadline for finishing the season, with the new campaign starting on 1 September.